top of page

 Revitalized in step with the City of Anaheim and LAB Holding, this former production facility is now a community hub, featuring modern-day makers of craft beer, local wine, spirits and cultural cuisine.

-Join us this October for community events
+Join us for community events

 MEET THE MAKErs